Wahaj-Developer/Note-Pade-Javascript/README.md

 # Exiting a textarea (focusout)
 ✔ Delete Notes – Remove notes with the 🗑️ (trash) icon.
 ✔ Persistent Storage – Notes reload when you revisit the page.

+# How It Works
+Uses DOM manipulation to dynamically create notes.

+Stores notes as an array of strings in localStorage.

+Event listeners handle save/delete/focusout actions.